cj-hilder/ble-hr-tool/README.md

 The score requires approximately one minute of RR data to compute accurately, and appears as 0 until enough data is available.

 **Important:** Do not stress over achieving a high score.
 Stressing about the number will actively lower it.
-A healthy nervous system will earn three stars.
-With dysautonomia, your baroreflex is out of practice — scores of 10–20 early in your practice are completely normal and a solid starting point.
+A healthy nervous system is, with practice, usually capable of scores over 50.
+With dysautonomia — scores of 10–20 early in your recovery are completely normal and a solid starting point.
 The goal is stability and a slow upward trend over weeks, not an impressive number in any individual session.
-A low resonance score, or even a flat HR line, is physiologically expected when the ANS is depleted.
+A low score, or even a flat HR line, is physiologically expected when the ANS is depleted.
 The score will increase as ANS function recovers.

 The resonance score is most meaningful as a longitudinal tool: tracking whether your star rating and score gradually improve over weeks of consistent practice is a meaningful recovery signal.